Stockton University's observatory gets new telescope

 The previous telescope was operational and open to the public for a couple of years, but it was still deteriorating and becoming more difficult to use.

-Linda and Roy Jankowskis and anonymous donors paid $50,000 for the new telescope.
+Linda and Roy Jankowski and anonymous donors paid $50,000 for the new telescope.

 "It was a really great group of students that helped run and install it and to have it open for the public," Trout said about the pupils who installed the telescope over the summer.

-The COVID-19 pandemic slowed down the building of the new telescope, where construction starts once the order is made, Trout said.
-It was an 18-month process that saw students graduate in May of this year before the new telescope could be installed.
+The COVID-19 pandemic slowed down the building of the new telescope, Trout said.
+It was an 18-month process that saw some of the students who worked on it graduate in May of this year, before it could be installed.

+Virtual Farm Tours, produced by American Dairy Association North East (ADANE), are available…

-Among the students who installed the new telescope and help run it include: Katie Ormond, 22, of Egg Harbor Township, a physics major and chemistry minor; Gracie Buondonno, 23, of Pleasantville, a mathematics, physics and music major; and Emily Garvie, 19, of Hawthorne, Passaic County, a biology major.
+Among the students who installed the telescope and help run it were Katie Ormond, 22, of Egg Harbor Township, a physics major and chemistry minor; Gracie Buondonno, 23, of Pleasantville, a mathematics, physics and music major; and Emily Garvie, 19, of Hawthorne, Passaic County, a biology major.

 "We have been able to use it, (the telescope), operate it and show it to other people," Buondonno said.
 "It's been very beneficial for what I want to do in my career."

-Haider said she has used the new telescope to see the planet Neptune, which she said looked like a little blue dot, and she never saw it previously.
+Haider said she has used the new telescope to see the planet Neptune, which she said looked like a little blue dot.

-"You can literally see the details of a planet so far away," Haider said.
+"You can literally see the details of a planet so far away," she said.

 The new telescope should last 50 years, but Trout said it needs a new camera.